Tatang Budie Utama Razak: National Agency for Placement and Protection of Indonesian Workers

 On 23 May 2018, Tatang was installed as the principal secretary of the National Agency for Placement and Protection of Indonesian Workers after passing an open selection process in January that year.
 Shortly after his appointment, Tatang collaborated with the manpower ministry to eliminate overlapping roles and strengthen the placement and protection of migrant workers.
-He also introduced a five-point discipline, which consisted of time, physicial, administration, service, and protection discipline, and conducted monthly workspace visits to every unit in the agency.
+He also introduced a five-point discipline, which consisted of time, physical, administration, service, and protection discipline, and conducted monthly workspace visits to every unit in the agency.

 Shortly after the election of agency chief Nusron Wahid to the House of Representatives, Tatang took office as acting chief of the agency.
 During his half-year tenure as acting chief, he oversaw major changes to the agency, with the agency being renamed to Indonesian Migrant Workers Protection Agency.
 He also planned a major change on the agency's structure, budgeting, and human resources, including its focus to send more skilled laborers abroad.
 The agency revamp was tied to the larger labor reform agenda aimed at simplifying regulations and human resources development.
 Tatang returned to his office as principal secretary in April 2020 and resigned from the agency on 30 November 2021.